 Thankfully, the Advanced Liposuction Center offers a solution for inverted nipples.
 Modern medicine allows us to release the connective tissue which holds the nipple in place.
 Once the fibers are intact, we place dissolving sutures to keep the nipple forward.
-Only one small incision is needed, so scarring is very minimal.
+You only need one small incision so scarring is very minimal.
 Plus, the areolas natural color and texture will hide the scar.
 This is a very successful procedure with minor complications that can not only improve appearance, but will also help women’s ability to breastfeed.

-Most patients are very satisfied with the results of the procedure.
+Most patients have a very high satisfaction with the results of the procedure.
 In rare instances, patients might need a touch up to improve the nipple projection.
 Dr. Giraldo will discuss further details with patients to determine if it’s necessary.

 Nipple Reconstruction After Breast Cancer

 Women who have undergone a mastectomy can benefit from nipple correction after their reconstructive breast procedure.
 Nipple reconstruction will give the finishing touch on their newly constructed breasts, giving them a more natural look and feel.
 Dr. Giraldo can use fat transfers or grafting during this procedure, which takes donor tissue and skin to rebuild the nipple.
 We recommend waiting until patients breasts have healed from their first surgery before undergoing nipple correction.
-It is not required, but many women prefer this option for more natural looking nipples.
+Many women prefer this option for more natural looking nipples.